ekkinox/yai/docs/_pages/getting-started.md

 You can also install it from the [available releases](https://github.com/ekkinox/yai/releases) from the GitHub repository.

-To uninstall `Yai`, since it's a standalone library simply do:
+To uninstall `Yai`, since it's a standalone library, simply do:

 ```shell
 rm ~/.config/yai.json && rm /usr/local/bin/yai